Internships for Credit

 - Not all internships are eligible for academic credit.

 - In most cases, the student will be responsible for identifying the opportunity.
-We recommend that students participate in the Internship Preparation Program and/or work with CDPA for help with identifying opportunities.
+We recommend that students participate in the Internship Preparation Program and/or work with the Career Center for help with identifying opportunities.